novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 “Just wait a moment.”

-Lee Hyun-woo connected the earphones to the small hole in the device and put one side in Kim Ah-young's ear.
+Lee Hyun-woo put the rightside earphone in his ear and put the other side in Kim Ah-young's ear.

 “Ahem, ahem.”